Parallels Desktop Enterprise Edition Administrator's Guide

 (3) Configure User Groups Mapping

 Start with creating the group in the IdP Directory.
 To do so, switch to your IdP management portal and follow the standard procedure of creating a user group and associating it with the Parallels enterprise application, as provided by your Organization’s IdP.
 The description below illustrates the registration procedure for JumpCloud.
-It is assumed that you have appropriate permissions that allow you to manage user groups in JumpCloud.
+It is assumed that you have appropriate permissions to manage user groups in JumpCloud.
 To create a user group for the Parallels enterprise application in JumpCloud:

 1. In the JumpCloud admin console, find the User Management section on the left-hand side panel and click on User Groups.